erwinvaneyk/goversion/README.md

 # Go-version

-Simplify versioning of Go applications.
+Simplified versioning for Go applications.

 The project consists out of two parts:
 1. The version library `github.com/erwinvaneyk/goversion` for providing version